mhujer/jms-serializer-uuid/README.md

 Requirements
 ------------
-Works with PHP 5.6 or PHP 7.
+Works with PHP 7.1 or higher.

 Submitting bugs and feature requests
 ------------------------------------